Ellotron/doom-boardgame-campaigns/operation-resurgence/mission-1-containment/README.md

 - Destroy or disable the communication
 - Detain any site personnel
+- Get back to the airlock

 ### Demons

 - 6 Frags

+### Demon player hint

+If the Marines ever clear a room they might start gaming the system as they effectively have infinite goes until a demon appears.
+If that happens try spreading any fire that exists in to additional rooms or randomly spawn some demons from some imagined vents.

 ## Gear

-It is recommended that the Marines start with the Static Rifle, Combat Shotgun, Plasma Rifle and Burst Rifle, with Fire Support and Stealth Operative class cards.
+It is recommended that the Marines start with the Static Rifle, Combat Shotgun, Plasma Rifle and Burst Rifle, with Fire Support and Stealth Operative class cards and no squad cards.

 Demons each get 1 argent energy to start and at the end of each round.
 The demon player chooses their set of event cards.